danieluhl/astro-blog/src/content/blog/new-keyboard-strategy.md

 Focus on the most used patterns and how you can build them into the keyboard in a logical way.
 Here was my though process:

-I type numbers fastest with 10key layout so I want that on a layer.
-To more easily find symbols I can place the corresponding symbols on numbers in another layer.
+I type numbers fastest with 10-key layout so I want that on a layer.
+I jump to tabs, lines, and "spaces" via numbers so it's important that numbers are easy/fast to hit.

-I switch tabs and programs very frequently but also want to index directly to a tab or program.
-So I decided all indexing actions will be a right hand modifier with left hand key and vice versa for "scrolling" like combos.
-For example, `cmd+shift+[` is easily pressed with a single thumb key on the left plus bracets in the curl fingers on the right.
+Next I want symbols that make sense when typing code in vim (e.g. "=>", "->").
+Again, it must be fast/easy to hit any symbol or combination of symbols.

+Finally a whole bunch of things that just make sense for me:

+- I put % under 'p' on the symbols layer
+- ^ and $ are under 'h' and 'l' because left and right in vim and start/end in vim
+- # and \* are under 'j' and 'k' becuase up and down in vim and prev/next in vim
+- & and | are next to eachother
+- \ is under / on symbol layer

 ## Principles